bricef/coding-challenges/broken-links/README.md

 ## Enhancements
 - [ ] Extract worker setup into dedicated library.
-- [ ] Separate scanenrs into tehir own modules.
+- [ ] Separate scanners into their own modules.
 - [ ] Scan clickable elements, not just hyperlinks.
 - [ ] Show xpath of elements which have broken links.